Working as a security guard

 For those in British Columbia, a good source of information about working as a security guard is the website, Skilled Immigrant Infocentre.

 According to the Government of Canada Job Market Report the outlook for Security guards and related security service occupations in the Toronto Region “will be fair for the 2017-2019 period.”
 Some 20,000 individuals are reportedly hired across Canada, every year, as security guards, especially due to high turnover.

-Stories in the media about newcomer employment as a security guard
+Stories in the media about newcomer employment as a security guard or police officer

 The following story, reported in the media, about employment of newcomers in the security sector, may be of interest:

 - The journey from refugee to police officer (CBC, Jan 17/19)

 - An immigrant security guard’s triumphant homecoming (Nov 21/16, Toronto Star)

 - Night shift as security officer, a survival job for many immigrants (May 29/11, Canadian Immigrant)